vanshh13/Doctor_Appointment_System/README.md

 ## 💻 Technical Assumptions & Dependencies

 * **Internet Connectivity:** The system requires an active internet connection for end-users to access the website.
+* **Modern Web Browser:** Users are assumed to have a compatible web browser capable of displaying the website correctly.

 ---

 ## 🛠️ Installation & Setup